 Tag: <span>Sacred Geometry</span>

-WHO IS THIS FOR?
 WHO BENEFITS?

 These studies attract a diverse group of practitioners.
 Anyone & everyone can learn something.
 I have been in classes with: artists, hobbyists, architects, musicians, teachers: math, science, art, philosophy, physics, dance, astrologers, psychologists, therapists, alternative therapies, yoga and meditation teachers.